jeversole-consult/python-training/README.md

 * Currently the repository is read-only to the public.

 ## Problem Domain
 While it is fair to say that programming languages in general have an abstract structure, there is nothing like applying that abstract structure to a particular problem domain and seeing what happens.
-Afterall, the programming language is a tool to solve a problem.
+After all, the programming language is a tool to solve a problem.
 The field of cryptography is arguably an abstract discipline rooted in mathematics.
 We find many of the cryptographic procedures we follow, provided by the experts, requiring only a set of steps to carefully follow.
 Get them right and all will be fine.
 No need to understand what is under the hood.

 Writing code to solve a problem, invariably, requires that there be some understanding of what is under the hood.
 After completing Set1: Challenge 6, the team decided to begin sharing work with the public.
 The challenges were found to be carefully constructed, i.e crawl before you walk and so on, to build a foundation.
 The team used that introduction to build out an include file of common routines to reuse.
 There are a number of features of Python that we explore without getting into the depth of object oriented design and programming.
 As we did a deeper dive into the problem domain we found that it touches on binary arithmetic, rudimentary statistical analysis, the gory details of understanding low level data types in a high level language, and how to convert between various encoding schemes.
 Really good stuff and cudos for the Cryptopals guys for their great work!